 DISCUSSION

-In the literature, Davies et al[13] in 1959 and Evans et al[14] looked to the mortality and prognosis effects of S on leads II and III in 1966.
+In the literature, Davies et al[13] 1959 and Evans et al[14] 1966 looked to the mortality and prognosis effects of S on leads II and III.
 Bär et al[15] tried to determine the prognosis of RSR on leads V1 and V2 in 1984.
 However, we have not been able to detect a study with RSR in the literature based on lead II derivation.
-On applications for Emergencey service department, We aimed to correlate the RSR groups on lead II derivation with TVD, mortality and the complications that may occur after ACS.
+On applications for the Emergency Service Department, we aimed to correlate the RSR groups on lead II derivation with TVD, mortality and the complications that may occur after ACS.

 Lead II derivation includes both blocks and non-block R and S waves.
 Also, lead II derivation is the potential difference between right arm and left leg that is showed on ECG.
 Lead II is equal to the total voltage of leads I and III.
 For this reason, it has the feature of being the clearest seen derivation on all ECG waves.
 It is used to evaluate atrial and ventricular hypertrophies in the diagnosis of cardiac rhythm and pathology.
 It shows lower wall ischemia and possible circumflex artery lesions in coronary ischemic pathologies.
 For these reasons, we preferred lead II derivation in our study.

 In patients with ACS, it is possible to identify patients who are at risk with serial troponin measurements.
-It has been shown that the risk of cardiac complications has a high prognostic value in patients with high levels of cardiac troponin. cTn have an important role in the diagnosis, prognosis and treatment of ACS.
-CTn is important in separating UA from NSTEMI and verifying the diagnosis.
-High cTn I values are important in the diagnosis of UA for patients with ACS who have cardiac risk and CK-MB levels are normal[16-18].
-In the TIMI 18 study, the patients with a higher cTn I level than the 99th percentile had a three-fold higher risk of having a MI or erythrocyte MI than those with a cTn I level of < 0.1 ng/mL[19].
-James et al[20]. reported that in 7115 patients diagnosed with NSTEMI-ACS, the risk of mortality was low in patients with cTn-T levels < 0.01 μg /L.
+It has been shown that the risk of cardiac complications has a high prognostic value in patients with high levels of cardiac troponin. cTns have an important role in the diagnosis, prognosis and treatment of ACS.
+CTn is important in separating UA from NSTEMI, and verifying the diagnosis.
+High cTn I values are important in the diagnosis of UA for patients with ACS who have cardiac risk and whose CK-MB levels are normal[16-18].
+In the TIMI 18 study, patients with a cTn I level higher than the 99th percentile had a three-fold higher risk of having a MI or erythrocyte MI than those with a cTn I level of < 0.1 ng/mL[19].
+James et al[20] reported that in 7,115 patients diagnosed with NSTEMI-ACS, the risk of mortality was low in patients with cTn-T levels < 0.01 μg /L.

 In our study, cTn I values in groups 2, 6, and 12 were significantly higher than in group 1.
-The number of cases was low but the gensin score indicating the prevalence of coronary artery was high.
-As a result, three vessel disease was common and the left ventricular ejection fraction was low.
-As a result, in group 2, high cTn I, post-AMI complications, TVD, prognosis and mortality were higher.
-The values in Group 2 were at the highest level in AIMI and AAMI subgroups, but lower in NSTEMI group and less in UA with less inflammation.
-In group 1, three vessel disease was low, and the result was low gensin score, thus left ventricular ejection fraction was high.
-Patients’ clinical, prognosis and mortality were better than group 2.
-These variables were evaluated in univariete regression analysis and it was found to be significant after multivariete regression analysis.
+The number of cases was low, but the gensini score indicating the prevalence of coronary artery was high.
+As a result, three vessel disease was common, and the left ventricular ejection fraction was low.
+As a result, in group II, high cTn I, post-AMI complications, TVD, prognosis and mortality were higher.
+The values in group II were at the highest level in the AIMI and AAMI subgroups, but lower in the NSTEMI group, and less in UA with less inflammation.
+In group I, three vessel disease was low, and the result was a low gensini score, and thus the left ventricular ejection fraction was high.
+Patients’ clinical, prognosis and mortality were better than group II.
+These variables were evaluated in univariate regression analyses, and it was found to be significant after multivariate regression analyses.
 In addition, cTnI, AMI postoperative complications, TVD and mortality correlations were positively correlated.
 It is important to determine low troponin values and small increases in these levels accurately and consistently.
 We are of the opinion that it is extremely useful to determine the critical threshold level for follow-up and treatment in the diagnosis and prognosis of patients with ACS.